-Before you sign up for ANY credit card, I encourage you to learn about the reward currency said card earns.
+Before you open ANY credit card, I encourage you to learn about the reward currency said card earns.
 The Capital One Venture card earns Capital One Venture miles.
 In the past, Venture ‘miles’ weren’t actually miles.
 They were points that could be redeemed at a one cent per point value towards travel.
 So, $25,000 in spend earns 50,000 miles.
 50,000 Venture miles=$500.
 Your net return is 2%.
 For a cash back card, this isn’t terrible.

 My issue with this card has always been that it is marketed in a way that people are deceived into thinking they are earning miles when in reality this was nothing more than a cash back card.
 Until now.